 These items are not necessarily required but they can add some dimension to a drummer's sound, and especially the drum mutes make everyone's life better.

 Learning to play an instrument is like learning to speak.
 How you approach the process has a direct impact on your depth of understanding, clarity, strength of voice, how quickly you gain fluency, and the success with which you make yourself understood.
 Do you start with vocabulary?
-Rules of grammar?
-Phonics?
+Rules of grammar? (please no) Phonics?
 Cultural immersion?
-In fact, all of us as toddlers begin the process the the same way: watch, listen and repeat.
+In fact, all of us as toddlers begin the process the the same way through listening, mimicry and improvisation.
 It is an extremely well tested method for which our brains are uniquely programmed.

 As soon as we sound out our first words and start to punch them together into simple sentences we crave more, because we have more to say.
 Our desire to be better understood drives us to expand our vocabulary.
 We learn to read and write, and the speed with which we absorb information grows exponentially.
 Eventually we study the intricacies of grammar and syntax in order to deepen our understanding and refine our voice.
 Finally we are fluent and communicate effortlessly without thinking, letting our emotions guide us.
 This sequencing allows for a beautiful unfolding of ideas and fosters natural curiosity and creativity.
 At each step we experience the subject fully, gradually widening the horizon and deepening our experience.